 Restoration on these buildings has not yet begun but hopefully, in the next year, there will be significant progress on the construction.

 Each latrine is 1600 sq. feet and originally cost $2,400 to construct.

 Constructed in 1943

-Both buildings require new roofing and much repair and painting to the siding.
-The windows will need reconstruction as will the doors and entry.
-Inside, the plumbing in the slab needs to be reworked.
-Then the floors will be re-poured and walls put up in their original positions.
+Both buildings require new roofing as well as repair and painting to the siding.
+The windows will need reconstruction, along with the doors and entry.
+Inside, the plumbing in the slab needs to be reworked, then the floors will be re-poured and walls put up in their original positions.
 Interior plumbing and electrical need to be installed from scratch then waterproof wallboard put up in the whole building.
 An HVAC system must be installed to keep the building from freezing in the winter.
 The original water tank will be put back on the concrete pedestal although it will be for appearance only.